JoeyStanley/real/cv.md

 ### Other Publications

-**Joseph A. Stanley**. "(thr)-Flapping in American English: Social factors and articulatory motivations." *Proceedings of the 5th Annual Linguistics Conference at UGA*, 49–63.
+**Joseph A. Stanley** (2019). "(thr)-Flapping in American English: Social factors and articulatory motivations." *Proceedings of the 5th Annual Linguistics Conference at UGA*, 49–63.
 <a href="https://linguistics.uga.edu/cp2018-Stanley" class="link" target="_blank" title="link to this paper online"></a>
 <a href="https://athenaeum.libs.uga.edu/bitstream/handle/10724/38831/49-63%20Stanley.pdf?sequence=1&isAllowed=y" class="paper" target="_blank" title="open a pdf of this paper in a new window"></a>